Edmonds College Logo

 Students at commencement ceremony

-Edmonds College has provided educational services for over thirty years to men incarcerated at the Monroe Correctional Complex (MCC) in Monroe, Washington.
-Currently, 19 full-time faculty and support staff provide support and quality instruction to over 700 students.
+Edmonds College has provided educational services for over forty years to men incarcerated at the Monroe Correctional Complex (MCC) in Monroe, Washington.
+In partnership with the Department of Corrections and State Board of Community & Technical Colleges, the Edmonds College' Corrections Division, composed of twenty faculty and program staff, provides quality instruction to over 700 students annually through vocational and adult basic education programming.
 The Foundation’s funding provides vital support, including funding for textbooks, classroom technology, commencement ceremonies, and scholarships for students to continue their education after their release.

 Group of faculty